Competition between shared autonomous vehicles and public transit: A case study in Singapore: Results and discussion

-Similar to our analysis for \textsc{pt}, we also plot the time-of-day distribution of the \textsc{am}o\textsc{d} supply before and after adjustment.
-As shown in Figure \ref{fig_time_day_AV_supply}, the final supply patterns of \textsc{av}--\textsc{pt} and \textsc{av}-only scenarios are similar.
-After 12 months of adjustment, the supply has been re-distributed across time.
-More supply will be provided in the morning and evening peak hours, which is considered more profitable.
-And the supply in off-peak hours (e.g., 11:00--13:00) stays the same or becomes even lower.
-These temporal changes are corresponding to the demand distribution in Figure \ref{fig_demand}.
+Similar to our analysis for PT, we also examine the time-of-day distribution of the AMoD supply before and after the adjustment.
+As shown in Figure \ref{fig_time_day_AV_supply}, the final supply patterns of \emph{NE}, \emph{both-adjustable} and \emph{AV-adjustable-only} scenarios are similar.
+After 12 months of adjustment, the supply was re-distributed across time.
+More supply was provided in the morning and evening peak hours, which is considered more profitable.
+The supply in off-peak hours (e.g., 11:00--13:00) stayed the same or became even lower.
+These temporal changes correspond to the demand distribution in Figure \ref{fig_demand}.

-\subsection{Passenger Perspective}
+\subsection{Passenger perspective}

-As for the passengers' perspective, we are interested in the level of service and their mode choice.
-The changes of level-of-service indicators throughout the competition are shown in Figure \ref{fig_level_service}.

-During the study period, passengers' travel cost shows different patterns in different scenarios.
-It decreases in the \textsc{pt}-only scenario, and increases in the \textsc{av}--\textsc{pt} and in the \textsc{av}-only scenario, though the magnitude of change is relatively small (around $\pm$ 0.03 SGD per person).
-The direction of change is reasonable because \textsc{av} is more expensive than \textsc{pt}.
-When \textsc{av} starts to compete and serve more demand, the average travel cost will increase.
-When there are only buses adjusting supply, a greater number of people will change to walk and only a small proportion of people convert to \textsc{av} (as shown in Figure \ref{fig_Passenger_Mode_choice})--the average travel cost decreases.
+Figure \ref{fig_level_service} plots the changes in the level-of-service indicators: travel cost, total travel time, waiting time, and generalized cost.
+Passengers' travel cost shows different patterns: it decreases in the \emph{PT-adjustable-only} scenario and increases in all other scenarios, although the magnitude of the changes is small.
+Because AV is more expensive than PT, when AV starts to compete and serve more demand, the average travel cost will increase.
+When there are only buses adjusting the supply, a greater number of people will switch to walking and only a small proportion of people will convert to AV (Figure \ref{fig_Passenger_Mode_choice})---the average travel cost will decrease.
+The \emph{NE} scenario observes the highest average travel cost due to the highest market share of AV.

-In terms of total travel time, we find that all scenarios show decreasing trends.
-This indicates that in the \textsc{pt}-only scenario, passengers' travel time and travel cost will both decrease after the adjustment of bus supply, which implies absolute benefits to passengers.
-Conversely, in the \textsc{av}--\textsc{pt} and \textsc{av}-only scenarios, the directions of the changes in travel time and cost differ.
-To capture the combined effect of travel time and travel cost, we calculated the generalized travel cost, and use it to indicate the change of level of service.
-The calculation method is shown in Section \ref{eval}.
+All scenarios show decreasing trends for the total travel time.
+In the \emph{PT-adjustable-only} scenario, passengers' travel time and travel cost both decrease after the adjustment of the bus supply, which implies absolute benefits to passengers.
+Conversely, in the \emph{both-adjustable} and \emph{AV-adjustable-only} scenarios, the directions of the changes in the travel time and cost differ.
+To capture the combined effect of travel time and travel cost, we calculated the generalized travel cost based on the method described in Section \ref{eval}.